Career Profile: Wind Turbine Fabricator

 Why Is Wind Turbine Fabrication a Job of Tomorrow?

 Wind power, and thus wind turbine fabricators, will be sought after to help power homes and office buildings in a more environmentally conscious way.
-From 1990 to 2002, wind power experienced an annual growth rate exceeding 30 percent, according to the American Wind Energy Association.
+Wind power has experienced an annual growth rate exceeding 30 percent, according to the American Wind Energy Association.
 That trend is expected to continue well into the next decade.
 Experienced wind turbine fabricators earn an average of $21.30 per hour, according to PayScale, a company that specializes in compensation data.

 What Does a Wind Turbine Fabricator Do?